Are you getting enough magnesium?

 Your bones and muscles will thank you if you are.

-Getting enough magnesium in the diet has been shown to be associated with significant improvements in bone and muscle health, a new study out of the University of East Anglia in the UK has found.
-1
+Getting enough magnesium in the diet has been shown to be associated with significant improvements in bone health and muscle function, a study out of the University of East Anglia in the UK found.1

 Researchers analysed the relationship between dietary magnesium and bone and skeletal muscle in over 150,000 men and women between the ages of 32 and 72 years.
-They found a clear relationship between higher magnesium intake and improvements in a range of measures including decreased muscular weakness (demonstrated by improved grip strength and muscle mass) and improved bone mineral density.
+They found a clear relationship between higher magnesium intake and improvements in a range of measures including decreased muscular weakness (demonstrated by improved grip strength and muscle mass) and bone mineral density support.1

 Why is this mineral important?

-In middle and older ages, our bones and muscles weaken and we become more at risk of falls, frailty, loss of muscle mass and strength, and fractures.
-And whilst exercise, especially weight-bearing exercise, is vital to support bone and muscle health, what we eat directly impacts the health of all our tissues, including bone and muscle.
+In middle and older ages, our bones and muscles can weaken and we may become more prone to falls, frailty, loss of muscle mass and strength, and fractures.1,3 And while exercise, especially weight-bearing exercise, is important for supporting bone and muscle health, what we eat impacts the health of all our tissues, including bone and muscle.1,3

 Magnesium is found in a diverse array of plant and animal foods.
-Most green vegetables, especially leafy veg; legumes, peas, beans and nuts are rich sources, as are some shellfish and spices.
-Most unrefined cereals provide a moderate amount, but highly refined foods, including flours, fruits, oils and fats contribute little.
-3
+Most green vegetables, (especially leafy kinds), legumes, peas, beans and nuts are rich sources, as are some shellfish and spices.
+Most unrefined cereals provide a moderate amount, but highly refined foods, including flours, fruits, oils and fats contribute little.4

 Do Australians get enough?